Donna Oberlander

 Donna Oberlander is an American politician.
 A member of the Republican Party, she was elected to her first term in the Pennsylvania House of Representatives in November 2008.
-She serves as the majority whip, and has been appointed to the Rules Committee and the Committee on Committees.
+She served as the majority whip, and was appointed to the Rules Committee and the Committee on Committees.

 Career

 Before she was elected to the House, Oberlander served as legislative aide to former State Representative Fred McIlhattan.
 She left that office to help local businesses grow and expand in Clarion County before being elected to the Clarion County Board of Commissioners in 2004.